FHof/torchquad/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The torchquad module allows utilizing GPUs for efficient numerical integration with [PyTorch](https://pytorch.org/).
+The torchquad module allows utilizing GPUs for efficient numerical integration with [PyTorch](https://pytorch.org/) and other numerical Python3 modules.
 The software is free to use and is designed for the machine learning community and research groups focusing on topics requiring high-dimensional integration.

 ### Built With

 This project is built with the following packages:

-* [PyTorch](https://pytorch.org/), which means it is fully differentiable and can be used for machine learning, and
+* [autoray](https://github.com/jcmgray/autoray), which means the implemented quadrature supports [Numpy](https://numpy.org/) and can be used for machine learning with modules such as [PyTorch](https://pytorch.org/), [JAX](https://github.com/google/jax/) and [Tensorflow](https://www.tensorflow.org/), where it is fully differentiable
-* [conda](https://docs.conda.io/en/latest/), which will take care of all requirements for you.
+* [conda](https://docs.conda.io/en/latest/), which will take care of all requirements for you

 <!-- GOALS -->